 ETFs are considered low-cost investments, as there is only a small annual management fee.
 Also, there are no ongoing interest fees as your own funds are required to invest in ETFs.
 This is quite the opposite with CFDs, which only require you to invest the margin total, and if held overnight, incur interest charges on the leverage obtained.
 In contrast, with CFDs you gain access to a product that tracks the price of the underlying asset.
 Generally speaking, you do not receive franking credits.

+Should You Trade ETFs?
 Active Trading vs Passive Investment

 If this is the case, it means that ETF stocks might be attractive to an investor.
 Additionally, when a particular sector is hot, it can bounce the share price up for that particular sector.
 The prices might go further up if the index includes companies in that sector, as the fund will be forced to buy more shares in those companies.

 When it comes to ETFs and indices, you will occasionally see an inverse correlation between them.
 ETFs that behave inversely to indices will earn value (go up) when the index drops in value (goes down).
 ETFs are also available in a form that can multiply the difference.
 For example, an ETF can go up twice as much as the index can.
 This is what many investors and traders really look for.
-Nevertheless, both CFDs and ETFs are very attractive to investors.
-If you want to try CFD and ETF trading, make sure to develop a long-term investment plan as well as understand all the risks involved prior to making an investment.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.